Rixuel/Light-Cipher/README.md

 - Alt+T - TurnYourHeadUpsideDown Speak
 - Alt+Enter - Code On!

-Simple example of how to decrypt an encrypted message: If your friend use an encrypted message with Encrypt Level "Soft", then you have to use Encrypt Level "Unsoft" to decrypt the message.
+Simple example of how to decode a code message: If your friend use a coded message with Code Level "Soft", then you have to use Code Level "Unsoft" to uncode the message.